zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 For the Zonemaster defintion of the mnemonics for DNSKEY algorithms, see the algorithm table in the "Objective" section in [DNSSEC05][DNSSEC05#objective].

+### Comments on mixing of NSEC and NSEC3

+In the "Test procedure" below, If the server returns an NSEC record (either in the answer section when querying for NSEC or on the authority section when querying for NSEC3PARAM) it is considered to be "NSEC type" for the zone.

+If the server returns NSEC3PARAM record in the answer section when querying for it or an NSEC3 record in the authority section when querying for NSEC it is considered the server to "NSEC3 type" for the zone.

+*[DS10_MIXED_NSEC_NSEC3]* means that one or several servers have been identified as both NSEC type and NSEC3 type.

+*[DS10_INCONSISTENT_NSEC_NSEC3]* means that some servers are non-mixed "NSEC type" and others are non-mixed NSEC3 type for the same zone.

 ## Test procedure